 Peter has been writing professionally since 1980.
-After more than two decades as a magazine journalist and editor, interviewing hundreds of musicians, authors and other public figures, he has worked for the past fifteen years as a full-time author.
+After more than two decades as a magazine journalist and editor, interviewing hundreds of musicians, authors and other public figures, he has worked for the past twenty years as a full-time author.

 His major books include: